-Please join Friends of Griffith Park for an evening with Mike Eberts, author of Griffith Park: A Centennial History can now be heard in its entirety (at bottom).
+Friends of Griffith Park’s evening with Mike Eberts, author of Griffith Park: A Centennial History can now be heard in its entirety (at bottom).

 On October 3, 1933 fire broke out in the Mineral Wells Canyon near the golf clubhouse.
 According to Mike Eberts “It seemed a small fire and the welfare workers presented virtually unlimited manpower to put it out.”
 And as one survivor recounted, “It was just a lark to us, it didn’t look dangerous then.
 We laughed about it and started down, to bat the fire out in a hurry.”
 By the time flames were finally extinguished, this had become the deadliest conflagration in the history of Griffith Park when 29 laborers lost their lives.